limbernie/limbernie.github.io/_posts/2018-09-14-goldeneye-1-walkthrough.md

 ### Afterthought

-Although the creator of this VM said no exploit development and/or buffer overflows are needed to get `root`, a good understanding of the exploits involved is, in my humble opinion, necessary.
-As much as I like Metasploit, I prefer to write my own tools.
+Although the creator of this VM said exploit development and/or buffer overflows aren't needed to get `root`, a good understanding of the exploits involved is, in my humble opinion, necessary.
+As much as I like Metasploit, I still prefer to write my own tools.

 [1]: https://www.vulnhub.com/entry/goldeneye-1,240/
 [2]: https://www.vulnhub.com/